1776 (film): Historical accuracy

 According to The Columbia Companion to American History on Film, historical "[i]naccuracies pervade 1776, though few are very troubling."
 Because Congress was held in secrecy and there are no contemporary records on the debate over the Declaration of Independence, the authors of the play created the narrative based on later accounts and educated guesses, inventing scenes and dialogue as needed for storytelling purposes.
 Some of the dialogue was taken from words written, often years or even decades later, by the actual people involved, and rearranged for dramatic effect.

 The film particularly omits the views of the mid-Atlantic Quaker population, represented by Dickinson.
-Although in the film Dickinson is portrayed as loyalist, and John Adams is seen making the points of objection about the tax abuses of George III of the United Kingdom, including regressive taxes and "taxation without representation", all to fund wars and the King's lifestyle, not to benefit the people, it was Dickinson's Letters from a Farmer in Pennsylvania that had originally made these points.
+Although Dickinson is portrayed as loyalist in the film, and John Adams is seen making points of objection about the tax abuses of George III of the United Kingdom including regressive taxes and "taxation without representation", all to fund wars and the King's lifestyle, not to benefit the people, it was Dickinson's Letters from a Farmer in Pennsylvania that had originally made these points.
 A supposed physical fight between Dickinson and Adams is portrayed, in which Dickinson calls Adams a "lawyer" as an epithet, which makes little sense as Dickinson was a lawyer himself.

 Despite the film's inclusion of Martha Jefferson and Abigail Adams, Dickinson's wife, Mary Norris Dickinson, was the only spouse actually present in Philadelphia during the convention.
-(Franklin's common law wife, Deborah Read, had died a year or so earlier.
-Martha Jefferson had just suffered a miscarriage and was dealing with complications of gestational diabetes in Virginia.)
+(Franklin's common-law wife, Deborah Read, had died a year or so earlier.
+Martha Jefferson had suffered a miscarriage and was dealing with complications of gestational diabetes in Virginia.)

 Another departure from history is that the separation from Great Britain was accomplished in two steps: the actual vote for independence came on July 2 with the approval of Lee's resolution of independence.
 The wording of the Declaration of Independence—the statement to the world as to the reasons necessitating the split—was then debated for three days before being approved on July 4.
 The vote for independence did not hinge on passages being removed from the Declaration, since Congress had already voted in favor of independence.
 For the sake of drama, the play's authors combined the two events.
-In addition, some historians believe that the Declaration was not signed on July 4, but was instead signed on August 2, 1776.
+In addition, some historians believe the Declaration was not signed on July 4, but on August 2, 1776.
 Others note that the final copy of the document was signed by the delegates over several weeks and months, commencing in July and not completed until as late as September.